ExpediaDotCom/haystack-blob-example/README.md

 In this example, the client sends a request to the server which then sends the response back to it.
 Both the request and response are saved as a blob at the client side and then their key is added to the span as a tag.
 This tag can be further used by haystack to retrieve the blob.

+## Understanding the implementation
-To understand how span tracing works please refer [haystack-dropwizard-example](https://github.com/ExpediaDotCom/haystack-dropwizard-example).
+To understand how span tracing works and is implemented please refer [haystack-dropwizard-example](https://github.com/ExpediaDotCom/haystack-dropwizard-example).

+For blobs you need to first setup [Blob Store](/core/src/main/java/com/expedia/blobs/core/BlobStore.java) and [Blob Factory](/core/src/main/java/com/expedia/blobs/core/BlobsFactory.java).
+Refer [this](https://github.com/ExpediaDotCom/haystack-blob-example/blob/master/src/main/java/com/blobExample/client/ClientApplication.java#L56) to have complete understanding of how to initialize them.

+Once the blob store and factory are in place you can use them whenever you need to get a [Blob Writer](https://github.com/ExpediaDotCom/blobs/blob/master/core/src/main/java/com/expedia/blobs/core/BlobWriter.java).
+The type of writer returned depends on the predicate you provided(if any) during the initialization of Blob Factory.
+If the predicate satisfies then you will get the [BlobWriterImpl](https://github.com/ExpediaDotCom/blobs/blob/master/core/src/main/java/com/expedia/blobs/core/BlobWriterImpl.java) else you will get a [No Operation Writer](https://github.com/ExpediaDotCom/blobs/blob/master/core/src/main/java/com/expedia/blobs/core/NoOpBlobWriterImpl.java).

+Writing a blob to a store is the most easy step for which you can refer [this](https://github.com/ExpediaDotCom/haystack-blob-example/blob/master/src/main/java/com/blobExample/client/ClientResource.java#L66) piece of code.

+##### Point to remember: The Blob Store and Blob Factory should be initiated only once.

  ## Running this example

- To enable the recording of the blobs, set _`areBlobsEnabled`_ to true in _`config-client.yaml`_, run the client and server again and hit the above URL.
+ To enable the recording of the blobs, set _`enabled`_ to true in _`config-client.yaml`_, run the client and server again and hit the above URL.

  #### Build